top of page

 About the exhibition

-Anselm Kiefer: Early Works is a landmark exhibition of one of the world's most important living artists.
+Anselm Kiefer: Early Works at the Ashmolean Museum in Oxford, is a landmark exhibition of one of the world's most important living artists.
 Featuring paintings, watercolours, artist books, photos and woodcuts, all rarely displayed in the UK, this major exhibition takes us back to the origins of Anselm Kiefer.
 With 45 works made during the period 1969–82, the show explores the artist’s roots, covering an array of cultural, literary and philosophical subjects including recent German history.

-Best known for his monumental paintings and installations, Anselm Kiefer has become a towering figure of post-war art...
-Kiefer’s artistic techniques and materials – which include straw, lead, concrete, fire, and ash – are as expansive as the themes of his artworks, with pieces endlessly changing in their organic nature.
+Best known for his monumental paintings and installations, Kiefer has become a towering figure of post-war art.
+Kiefer's artistic techniques and materials – which include straw, lead, concrete, fire, and ash – are as expansive as the themes of his artworks, with pieces endlessly changing in their organic nature.

 Open book in a display case, featuring a black and white photo of a cloud of smoke on a landscape.
 The setting is minimalist and serene.